Flmelody/windward-guide/docs/resource/spa-host.md

 # SPA plugin

-Register the single page plugin, at which point the default resource plugin behavior is overridden.
-The plugin returns `index.html` by default.
+Register the single page plugin, at which point the default resource plugin behaviour is overridden.
+The plugin returns `index.html` by default and tries to return the `index.html` file when the specified route cannot be found.

 ```java
 windward.registerPlugin(